 Packaging was excellent and assembly consisted of little more than screwing on the lid handle.
 The rest of this modular design just popped together with no tools needed.
 Quality design and construction were evident throughout the assembly process.

 Beautiful, elegant, clever, effective, and versatile, yet a little pricey for a small, portable charcoal grill.
 Nonetheless, with PKGO, you get what you pay for, and that means top quality.
 With the FLIPKIT, Portable Kitchen adds another gem to their slowly growing catalog of unique, high quality charcoal burners.
 We say, “Go Man Go”, to PKGO and award it our top, Platinum Medal.
 Our posted price below is for the PKGO with FLIPKIT.
-The PKGO Hibachi is a hundred bucks less.
+The PKGO Hibachi is $230 less.

 Twenty years on the cast aluminum lid and bowl.
 Three years on the plastic parts.
 One year on the cooking and charcoal grates.
 Two years on everything else.